Township (Taiwan)

 Townships are the third-level administrative subdivisions of counties of the Republic of China (Taiwan), along with county-administered cities.
 After World War II, the townships were established from the following conversions on the Japanese administrative divisions:

 Although local laws do not enforce strict standards for classifying them, generally urban townships have a larger population and more business and industry than rural townships, but not to the extent of county-administered cities.
-Under townships, there is still the village as the fourth or basic level of administration.
+Under townships, there is also the village as the base/fourth level of administration.

-As of 2022, there are totally 184 townships, including 38 urban townships, 122 rural townships and 24 mountain indigenous townships.
-174 townships with 35 urban and 118 rural townships are located in Taiwan Province and 10 townships with 3 urban and 4 rural townships are located in Fujian Province.
+As of 2022, there are in all 184 townships, including 38 urban townships, 122 rural townships and 24 mountain indigenous townships.
+174 townships with 35 urban and 115 rural townships are located in Taiwan Province and 10 townships with 3 urban and 7 rural townships are located in Fujian Province.
 Penghu and Lienchiang are the only two counties that do not have urban townships.